 - Handheld cell phone use banned for all drivers as of July 1, 2015.
 Fine up to $500.

 - All cell phone use banned for drivers under age 18 as of July 1, 2015.
 “Or other mobile electronic device.”
 Fine up to $500.

 Distracted driving legislation (2014):

 HB 1360: Would outlaw use of hand-held mobile electronic devices while driving in New Hampshire.
 Includes section that would prohibit “anything which is interfering with or impeding the proper operation of the vehicle” (deleted by amendment).
 Would ban use of all mobile electronic devices by drivers under age 18.
 Fines: $100 (first offense) then $250 and then $500.
 Amended and approved by the House Transportation Committee in a 13-3 vote of Feb.
 17. Approved by the House in a 192-133 vote of March 5.
 Amended and approved by the Senate Transportation Committee on April 10.
 (Amendment sets July 1, 2015, effective date.)
 Approved by the full Senate on April 17.
 The House concurred May 7.
-To the governor.
+Signed by the governor July 25 and takes effect July 1, 2015.
 (Pantelakos)

 House Bill 1117: Would ban use of handheld cell phones by drivers.
 Specifies holding cell phone near the ear is a violation.
 Fine: $100.
 Marked “inexpedient to legislate” by House Transportation Committee on Feb.
 14. Dead.
 (Gale, Schmidt)